hungovercoders-blog/datagriff/docs/_posts/2024-12-22-create-a-cracker-of-an-open-api-contract-with-vs-code-spectral-prism-and-schemathesis/2024-12-22-create-a-cracker-of-an-open-api-contract-with-vs-code-spectral-prism-and-schemathesis.md

 ![Schemathesis Summary]({{ site.baseurl }}/assets/2024-12-22-create-a-cracker-of-an-open-api-contract-with-vs-code-spectral-prism-and-schemathesis/schemathesis_summary.PNG)

 All of this linting and dynamic mock testing I thought would be a good basis for approving an API contract as part of a pre-commit and likely CI stage.
 Its all in docker compose so can be easily integrated into a pipeline.
+Hopefully will all these checks in place you'll end up with a **cracking API contract**!

 ## What Next?